Temple Beth Israel (Macon, Georgia)

-Temple Beth Israel (בית ישראל) is a Reform synagogue located at 892 Cherry Street in Macon, Georgia.
+Temple Beth Israel (בית ישראל) is a Reform Jewish congregation and synagogue located at 892 Cherry Street in Macon, Georgia, in the United States.

 Formed in 1859 by Jews of German background as Congregation Kahal Kadosh Beth Israel, it was originally Orthodox, and followed the German minhag.

 The congregation constructed its first building on the corner of Poplar and Second Streets from 1871 to 1874.
-The congregation's current building was constructed on the corner of Cherry and Spring Streets in 1902.
+The congregation's current Neoclassical building was constructed on the corner of Cherry and Spring Streets in 1902.